 - All services down, temporarily or permanently (the proverbial burning down data center 🔥)

 This and everything in between make it hard to prepare for such events, but you can still do a lot.
-The most important recommendation is to not target specific issues too much - tomorrow another service will fail in an unanticipated way.
-Rather focus on meaningful availability than on internal signals (useful, but not as relevant as the former).
+The most important recommendation is to not target specific issues exclusively - tomorrow another service will fail in an unanticipated way.
+Also, focus more on meaningful availability than on internal signals (useful, but not as relevant as the former).
 Always prefer automation over manual intervention (e.g. leader election is a pretty robust mechanism, auto-scaling may be required as well, etc.).

 Also remember that HA is costly - you need to balance it against the cost of an outage as silly as this may sound, e.g. running all this excess capacity “just in case” vs. “going down” vs. a risk-based approach in between where you have means that will kick in, but they are not guaranteed to work (e.g. if the cloud provider is out of resource capacity).
 Maybe some of your components must run at the highest possible availability level, but others not - that’s a decision only you can make.